Iconix Brand Group (NASDAQ:ICON) Trading 5.9% Higher

 The stock has a market capitalization of $17.08 million, a price-to-earnings ratio of -0.15 and a beta of 2.28.
 The company has a fifty day simple moving average of $1.06 and a two-hundred day simple moving average of $0.90.

-Iconix Brand Group (NASDAQ:ICON) last announced its quarterly earnings data on Monday, November 16th.
-The brand management company reported ($0.19) earnings per share for the quarter.
-The business had revenue of $24.46 million during the quarter.
+Iconix Brand Group (NASDAQ:ICON) last posted its quarterly earnings results on Monday, November 16th.
+The brand management company reported ($0.19) EPS for the quarter.
+The firm had revenue of $24.46 million during the quarter.

-An institutional investor recently bought a new position in Iconix Brand Group stock.
-Pinnacle Associates Ltd. acquired a new stake in Iconix Brand Group, Inc. (NASDAQ:ICON) in the 2nd quarter, according to its most recent disclosure with the SEC.
-The fund acquired 500,000 shares of the brand management company’s stock, valued at approximately $465,000.
-Pinnacle Associates Ltd. owned approximately 4.22% of Iconix Brand Group at the end of the most recent reporting period.
-6.17% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently bought a new stake in Iconix Brand Group stock.
+Pinnacle Associates Ltd. purchased a new position in shares of Iconix Brand Group, Inc. (NASDAQ:ICON) in the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund purchased 500,000 shares of the brand management company’s stock, valued at approximately $465,000.
+Pinnacle Associates Ltd. owned approximately 4.22% of Iconix Brand Group as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 6.17% of the company’s stock.

 About Iconix Brand Group (NASDAQ:ICON)